Gregoirevda/reason-graphql-todo-list/README.md

 ```
 npm install
 npm start
-# in another tab
-npm run build
 ```

-After you see the webpack compilation succeed (the `npm run build` step), open `http://127.0.0.1:8080/`.
+After you see the webpack compilation succeed, your browser will run a local server on an available port.
-Then modify whichever file in `src` and refresh the page to see the changes.
+Then modify whichever file in `src` and the page will reflect the changes automatically.

 If you want to look at the graphQL schema, you can see it here: https://launchpad.graphql.com/5mql731v9